 The Fixer Upper

-A non-profit organization invested $1,000,000 to purchase a piece of property to help the community.
+A nonprofit organization invested $1,000,000 to purchase a piece of property to help the community.
 This investment was followed with additional cash for repairs, volunteers’ sweat equity, plus mental and emotional energy.
-Even with this additional effort, the facility still needed a major overhaul.
+Even with this extra effort, the facility still needed a significant overhaul.
 If it wasn’t completed, the community goodwill garnered to date would evaporate.
-A simple proposal was needed to obtain $200,000.
+A simple proposal was required to obtain $200,000.
 Money invested to date: Over $1 million.
-Additional investment: Less than two percent of the new funds needed.
-Result: full funding of the building of their dream.
+Additional investment: Less than two percent of the new funds are needed.
+Result: total funding for the building of their dream.

 Sometimes you need individualized help that cannot be gained by attending workshops, reading a book, or tapping into other community knowledge.
 The third type of return on your investment creates customized solutions to solve your needs.